 That’s not all; a Comcast customer named Mary Bauer received a bill addressed to Super B*tch Bauer after she had a heated call with a Comcast employee.
 Mary had an erratic cable connection that 39 Comcast technicians had tried to fix but to no avail.
 Eventually, when she didn’t receive a bill for four months, she called the company.

-Although Comcast has apologized and offered various refunds and free subscriptions, these examples show that there are loopholes that allow employees to get away with acting out in this manner.
-This also indicates that employees aren’t engaged enough to care about the company, its reputation or customers.
+Although Comcast has apologised and offered various refunds and free subscriptions, these examples show that there are loopholes that allow employees to get away with acting out in this manner.
+This also indicates that employees aren’t engaged enough to care about the company, its reputation or the customers.